 Keep in mind that the product is placed in a dry, cool place of the refrigerator.
 If celery is exposed to moisture, then it’s possible that it will catch brownish color inside any of its legumes and get waterlogged then wasted.
 It might also be possible that it will start smelling rotten due to ethylene gas observer.
 Like many other vegetables, celery needs to be stored in good conditions too, so keeping everything in check is better.

 2. Preserving in the freezer:

-For long-term option, we can also freeze celery for up to 3 months.
+For the long-term options, we can also freeze celery for up to 3 months.
 It can maintain its best quality for a maximum of 12 to 18 months.
 You can do this by washing and cutting down the celery stalk into 1-inch (2.5 cm) lengths and plunge it in boiling water for around 3 to 4 minutes.
 This will finish the blanching process.
 Then chill it quickly in a bowl of ice water and drain off the excessive moisture.

 We can wrap it in an airtight container or plastic bags.
-To keep it safe indefinitely, celery needs to freeze at 0◦F. We advise to keep the temperature consistent.
+To keep it safe indefinitely, celery needs to freeze at 0◦F. We advise keeping the temperature consistent.
 Although freezing wouldn’t exactly keep celery fresh it will help to prevent it from spoiling or wilting.
 Wash the celery properly to remove off dirt attached to it.

 After removing it from its store package, cut the celery into pieces that are one and a half-inch long.
-Use of cookie sheet is best in this case.
+Use of a cookie sheet is best in this case.
 Put the sheet in the freezer and once your celery freezes, cut off the pieces and put them into a freezer then put the bag back into the freezer.
 When you will thaw the celery, it will get soft and you can only use it for cooking dishes.

 3. Storing in water: